IBM/doframework/README.md

 To run `doframework` on an OpenShift cluster, `cd` into your project's folder and run the setup bash script `doframework-setup.sh`.
 Make sure to log into your cluster first (see OpenShift Login below).

 The setup script `doframework-setup.sh` will generate the cluster configuration file `doframework.yaml` in your project's folder.
+The setup script accepts the name of your `configs.yaml` under `<user_project_folder>`
 ```
 $ cd <user_project_folder>
 $ doframework-setup.sh --configs configs.yaml